EliotAku/ToDoDoT/README.md

 <!-- ABOUT THE PROJECT -->
 #

-This project is my first app, I use it to learn how to dev!
+This project is my first app, I use it to learn Android development!

 | | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|